Startup in Czech Republic

 “These companies now generate more than five per cent of the Czech Republic’s gross domestic product,” said Petr Sklenarz, chief economist at J&T Bank.

-The year before last, the country’s economic performance reached 6.8 trillion kroner, with startups contributing about 340 billion kroner.
-Sklenarge estimates the share of startups in the total collection of personal income tax to be up to nine per cent.
+The country’s economic performance reached DKK 6.8 trillion last year, out of which startups contributed around DKK 340 billion.
+Sklenarke estimates the share of startups in the total collection of personal income tax is up to nine percent.

-According to Filip Mikszczyk, founder of StartupJobs, which brokers employees for startups and tech companies, the Czech Republic’s startups will employ more than 150,000 people in 2022.
-“That’s about four per cent of all employed people and, by comparison, twice as many as in agriculture,” he said when presenting the Smart Market Report 2024 study.
+Filip Mikszczyk, founder of StartupJobs, which brokers employees for startups and technology companies, estimated that more than 150,000 people will be working for the Czech startups in 2022.
+“That’s about four percent of all employed people and by comparison – twice as many as in agriculture,” he said while presenting the Smart Market Report 2024 study.

-Between 2018 and 2024, the number of startups in the Czech Republic grew by a third, and the number of their employees grew at the same rate.
-“This is a dynamically growing part of a stagnant economy,” Sklenář noted.
-He said the number of startups and employment in them is growing at a rate of seven per cent annually.
+Between 2018 and 2024, the number of startups in the Czech Republic grew by a third, and so did the number of their employees.
+“This is a dynamically growing part of a stagnant economy,” Sklenář said.
+He stated that the number of startups and employment in them is growing annually by seven per cent.

-The vast majority are very small companies.
-Almost half of the startups have up to five employees, three quarters have less than twenty.
-More than two thirds of these companies are based in Prague, about one sixth in Brno.
+The biggest proportion of them are really small firms.
+Nearly half of the startups have up to five employees, three quarters less than twenty.
+More than two thirds of these firms are based in Prague, about one sixth in Brno.
 Ostrava is next.

-The average salary in start-ups has reached 65,000 kronor.
-In total, these companies paid their employees 117 billion crowns the year before last.
+Thus, the average salary in a start-up has reached 65,000 kronor.
+All together, the firms paid their employees 117 billion crowns the year before last.
 At that time, the average salary in the Czech Republic reached 43,000 CZK.

-Start-ups, as a rule, have a specific structure that requires highly qualified employees, who are in short supply on the market.
-This primarily concerns specialists in the field of information technology.
+As a rule, startups have such a structure that needs highly qualified workers, which are not available in too great numbers on the market.
+This mainly relates to specialists in information technology.
 That is why their work is so valued.

-Startups cover a much wider range of areas, from services and commerce to industry in the form of 3D printing or the development of new materials.
+Startups cover a far larger sphere, starting with services and trade and ending with industry in the form of 3D printing or development of new materials.

-Investments in this segment of the economy peaked in 2022, when around 37 billion kroner flowed in.
-Last year, as elsewhere in the world, there was a downturn, but the investment volume was still higher than in 2019.
+Investments in this sector of the economy reached their peak in 2022, when an approximate 37 billion kroner flowed in.
+As elsewhere in the world, there was a downturn last year, but the investment volume was still higher than in 2019.

-Why is it profitable to open a start-up in the Czech Republic?
+Why opening a start-up in the Czech Republic is profitable?

-The Czech Republic represents an interesting potential, as according to the StartupJobs portal for 2022 it is here that up to 40% of startup companies will survive even after ten years of operation.
-At least, this was the case with the companies that the portal monitored between 2012 and 2020.
-If we compare this with global statistics, usually only one out of ten startups succeeds in the long term.
+But in itself, the Czech Republic is interesting potential, too, according to the StartupJobs portal for 2022.
+Up to 40% of startup companies here survive even after ten years of operations.
+At least among those firms which were followed by the portal between 2012 and 2020, taking that as a rule and comparing it to the global statistics, only one in ten startups succeeds in the long run.

-40 per cent of startups in the Czech Republic survive and have been in business for more than 10 years.
+40% of the startups in the Czech Republic survive and have been in business for more than ten years.

 Whether they have potential often becomes evident in start-ups after one and a half to two years of existence.
 If startups survive to five years, it often means that they can continue their activities.
-In the Czech context, out of more than 4,100 startups tracked by the StartupJobs portal, approximately 45 per cent of companies closed within five years, more than 55 per cent surpassed the fifth year and 42.2 per cent of companies reached ten years of existence.
+In the Czech environment, from more than 4,100 monitored startups of the portal StartupJobs, about 45 per cent of the firms closed their business within five years, over 55 per cent survived beyond the fifth year, and 42.2 per cent reached the age of ten years.

-There are three unicorn startups in the Czech Republic today.
-Internet marketplace Rohlik.cz became the first purebred unicorn startup in 2021, when it received an investment of 2.5 billion crowns.
-The second one appeared just a year later, namely Productboard.
-The latter received new capital of $125 million, i.e. 2.7 billion kroner in conversion, from investors, including large US funds.
-After this investment, the company was valued at $1.725 billion, at that time 37 billion crowns.
-The system developed by the company, which facilitates the work of product managers, broke through and became a relevant tool for large companies and multinationals, in addition to being used by more than 2,500 startups.
-In March 2024, Mews joined them when its valuation exceeded $1.2 billion, i.e. 28 billion crowns.
-It specialises in software for accommodation services and restaurants.
-An investment of $110 million, or 2.6 billion crowns, helped the company secure its status as the third official Czech unicorn.
+Today there are three unicorn startups in the Czech Republic.
+The online marketplace Rohlik.cz became the very first purebred unicorn startup back in 2021-after it secured an investment of 2.5 billion crowns.
+The second one appeared just a year later-namely Productboard.
+This firm secured a new capital from investors who included huge US funds amounting to $125 mil., i.e., 2.7 billion crowns in conversion.
+Right after this investment, the company was valued at $1.725 billion, i.e., 37 billion crowns at the time of writing.
+It means breaking through with the system the company developed to facilitate the work of product managers and turning it into a relevant tool for large companies and multinationals, but also for more than 2,500 startups.
+In March 2024, Mews joined them with its valuation exceeding $1.2 billion, i.e., 28 billion crowns.
+It specializes in software for accommodation services and restaurants.
+An investment of $110 million or 2.6 billion crowns sealed its status as a unicorn, making it the third official Czech unicorn.

-These are three Czech unicorns.
-But there could be many other startups with huge potential here.
-A Deloitte survey in 2022 showed that for the majority of Czech startups (66% of startups) the main motivation for starting their own company was an original idea or solving a problem, and even 30% of startups mentioned the subject of their business as an exclusive idea that is a first in the world.
+These are three unicorns from the Czech Republic, but in fact, there might be many other startups with huge potential.
+According to a Deloitte survey conducted in 2022, for the majority of Czech startups, 66% of startups, the main motive for starting their own company was an original idea or solving a problem, and even 30% of the startups mentioned the subject of their business as an exclusive idea that is first in the world.

-66% of Czech startups have an original idea or solution to a problem 30% of startups have an exclusive idea that is the first in the world.
+66% of the Czech startups are making original ideas or solutions to problems.
+30% of the startups have an exclusive idea, and it is the first in the world.

 RUE customer support team